 name: wrapup

 description: Close a working block on a project.
 Use when the user says 'wrapup', 'wrap up', or '/wrapup'.
-Asks for the session goal, current state, next action.
+Drafts the session note from what happened this session (reading the conversation, the latest session note, and the hub), then shows it to the user to confirm or correct.
+Only asks about what it cannot work out.
 Writes the session note.
 Updates the project hub's next_action.
 Optionally appends a decisions log entry.

 ---